Weddings and Honeymoons

 Non-British citizens wishing to marry

-Where one or both parties to the marriage are not United Kingdom citizens, they should make sure that the laws in their own country are observed, to ensure that any marriage contracted in Jersey is recognisd.
-The advice of the consul for their own country should be sought.
+If you or your partner are not United Kingdom citizens, you should make sure that the laws in your own country are observed, to ensure that any marriage contracted in Jersey is recognised.
+The advice of the consul for your own country should be sought.

-Citizens from outside the European Economic Area who wish to marry a British Citizen should ensure that their immigration status permits them to marry.
-They should also check that they have the necessary immigration clearance before coming to Jersey.
+If you are a citizen of a country outside the European Economic Area and you wish to marry a British Citizen you should also ensure that your immigration status permits you to marry.
+You should also check that you have the necessary immigration clearance before coming to Jersey.

-All such people should contact the Customs and Immigration Department at Maritime House, La Route du Port Elizabeth, St Helier, Jersey, JE1 1JD.
+All such people should contact the Customs and Immigration Department at Maritime House, La Route du Port Elizabeth, St Helier, Jersey, JE1 1JD or by telephone on 00 44 (0) 1534 441335.

 Recognition of foreign divorces